 The school believes it is reasonable to expect that all children have literacy and numeracy homework each week.

 The School recognises that homework may take many forms and may include reading, written work, observations, research and practice of other skills as appropriate.

 The English Department consider that reading regularly is an essential part of building literacy skills.

-At the beginning of the academic year, each pupil is given a bookmark and a reading record which we hope they will take care of.
+At the beginning of the academic year, each pupil is given a bookmark and a reading record which we expect them to take care of.
 Pupils are awarded with stickers, certificates and prizes when they have completed their bookmarks.

-The expectation of reading regularly will differ between each pupil, but at least three times a week for five minutes should be encouraged.
+The expectation of regular reading will differ between each pupil, but at least three times a week for five minutes should be encouraged.

 In foundation and other non-core subjects homework may be set at the discretion of the teacher or upon request from the child or parents, as long as the level and frequency of the work does not place an unrealistic burden on the pupil.

 The School recognises that there will be occasions when more than one piece of homework will need to be set for a group in a particular subject.